Bajan Creole: Features

 As in most English-based Caribbean creoles, the interdentals /θ/ and /ð/ (as in "thing", and "the" respectively) have merged with other consonants (in this case, /t/ and /d/, respectively, resulting in "ting" and "de").
 Unlike most other Caribbean creoles, Bajan is fully rhotic, and if anything more rhotic than North American Standard English.
 Bajan also has a strong tendency to realize syllable-final /t/ as a glottal stop [ʔ].
 Thus the Bajan pronunciation of start, [stɑːɹʔ], contrasts sharply with the pronunciation of other Caribbean speakers, [staːt] or [stɑːt] or [staːɹt].

 Pronouns

 Pronouns in Bajan Dialect do not diverge too far from Standard English, but there are differences.
 As with other similar creoles, Bajan does not differentiate subject and object pronouns, nor possessive pronouns, except in the case of the first person singular.
-Another difference is the word for the plural you, which is wunna, similar to the Jamaican word unnu / unna or Bahamian yinna.
+Another difference is the word for the plural you, which is wunna, similar to the Jamaican word unnu / unna or Bahamian yinna or Gullah Geechee hunnuh.
 Here is a list of pronouns in Bajan Dialect:

 The word "yuh" is interchangeably pronounced /ju/ or /jə/.